lanl/pyHarmonySearch/README.md

 HS was first introduced by Geem et al. in 2001:

-Z. W. Geem, J. H. Kim, and G. V Loganathan, "A New Heuristic Optimization Algorithm: Harmony Search", Simulation, vol. 76, no. 2, pp. 60-68, Feb.
+Z. W. Geem, J. H. Kim, and G. V. Loganathan, "A New Heuristic Optimization Algorithm: Harmony Search," Simulation, vol. 76, no. 2, pp. 60–68, Feb.
 2001.

 Some modifications and improvements have been suggested to the original algorithm.
 None of these are implemented here.
 This package only implements the original algorithm.

 * Z. W. Geem, "Improved Harmony Search from Ensemble of Music Players", in Knowledge-Based Intelligent Information and Engineering Systems, B. Gabrys, R. Howlett, and L. Jain, Eds.
 Springer Berlin / Heidelberg, 2006, pp. 86-93.